PaulBreugnot/gama/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a problem in GAMA
+name: Report a problem in using GAMA
 about: Create a report to help us eliminate it.
-Please search the repository first to make sure this is a new problem.
-And remember, the more information you provide, the more likely we are to find a fix!
+Search the repository first to make sure this is a new problem and remember, the more information you provide, the more likely we are to find a fix!
 title: ''
 labels: ''
 assignees: ''